Hurricanes defeat Devils 6-3 in regular-season finale

 Devils: Host Detroit Red Wings on Friday night.

-Hurricanes: Home against a team to be determined to open playoffs next week.
+Hurricanes: Home against a team to be determined to open the playoffs next week.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports